How do data center security validate to customers that their facility is secure?

 When an examination is performed in accordance with SAS 70, it means that an organization has undergone a rigorous and in-depth inspection of their objectives, activities, and controls.

-A CPA firm and a data security expert typically perform this audit together.
+A CPA firm and a data center security expert typically perform this audit together.

 Within SAS 70 there are two types of audits:

 - Type 1